slonigiraf/slon-token/README.md

 # slon-token
-Solidity code used for a creation of SLON token
+Solidity code used for a creation of SLON token.
+It's an ERC20 token based on openzeppelin.